In conjunction with IEEE International Conference on Pervasive Computing and Communications (PerCom 2024)), 11-15 March, 2024.

 • Technologies and applications enabling remote medical monitoring and tutoring: Telemedicine and e-Health to support critical patients (ageing people, chronic patients, pregnancies and infants, oncologic patients).
 Telediagnosis solutions.

-• Advanced data elaboration techniques: Artificial intelligence, Data fusion, and context elaboration in Telemedicine and e-Health.
+• Advanced data elaboration techniques: Artificial intelligence, Data fusion, electronic patient record systems, and context elaboration in Telemedicine and e-Health.

 • Communications and networking technologies: Communications and networking systems and technologies for Telemedicine and e-Health to improve medical services, to promote a more inclusive heath care and to support remote medical monitoring.

 • Security and privacy issues in Telemedicine and e-Health.